Lynri-Watts/Neuron-Cpp/README.md

-# An AI-based neuron network written entirely in C++
+# An neuron-network based AI written entirely in C++

 ## Part 1.
 Introduction